OPINION: Enjoy yourselves, but maintain vigilance amid COVID-19 pandemic - BC Local News

 The standard protocols should remain in place, with handwashing, physical distancing and masks if you’re going to be repeatedly in close proximity to others, especially indoors.

-Here on Vancouver Island, and especially in PQB, we’ve generally done a better job than most at dealing with COVID-19.
+Here on Vancouver Island, we’ve generally done a better job than most at dealing with COVID-19.

 Let’s not loosen the reins just yet.
 Vigilance now will pay off down the road.